 Approximately 1% of patients exposed to heparin for at least one week develop HIT, and approximately 50% of them will have thrombosis.
 HIT is slightly more common in females.

 HIT may develop at any age (>3 months) but pediatric cases are rare.
 Moderate thrombocytopenia begins typically 5- 10 days after heparin administration.
 If the patient had already been exposed to heparin within the last 100 days, rapid-onset is possible, with the platelet count drop occurring within minutes or hours after heparin administration.
 Delayed-onset HIT is also possible with thrombocytopenia beginning after heparin has already been discontinued.
 Thrombocytopenia is usually asymptomatic; bleeding is rare.
 HIT is associated with a high risk of thrombotic complications (e.g. pulmonary embolism, myocardial infarction, thrombotic stroke), with a strong predilection for arterial thrombosis involving limb arteries and deep vein thrombosis.
 Additional microvascular thrombosis can lead to venous limb gangrene/amputation.
-Other complications include skin necrosis at heparin injection sites and anaphylactoid reactions (e.g. fever, hypertension, chest pain, dyspnea, cardiorespiratory arrest) that may be secondary to post-intravenous heparin bolus).
+Other complications include skin necrosis at heparin injection sites and anaphylactoid reactions (e.g. fever, hypotension, chest pain, dyspnea, cardiorespiratory arrest) that may be secondary to post-intravenous heparin bolus.

 HIT results from a humoral immune reaction directed against a complex involving endogenous platelet factor 4 (PF4) and exogenous heparin: auto-antibodies recognize PF4 only when it is complexed with heparin.
 This immune complex activates the circulating platelets via their FcγRIIA surface receptors, leading to consumptive thrombocytopenia and hypercoagulability.
 The source of heparin (bovine >porcine), its formulation (unfractionated >low molecular weight >fondaparinux), the dose (prophylactic >therapeutic >heparin flushes), route of administration (subcutaneous >intravenous) and duration of administration (over 4 days >4 days or less) are determining factors.